sicedia/spiderhub/data/Agreements Multilateral_Montevideo Declaration (eLAC 2024).md

-# Montevideo Declaration (eLAC 2024): Advancing Digital Transformation in Latin America and the Caribbean
+# Montevideo Declaration on the Digital Agenda for Latin America and the Caribbean (eLAC 2024)

 **Date**: 2022-11-18